 The Trail of Tears exhibit will be enlarged beginning in early 2016.
 Donations from museum members, volunteers, friends and staff that matched a grant $1 for $1 from the Hudgens Foundation allowing funds to expand this exhibit.
 When the new exhibit is finished, it will include Cherokee artifacts excavated in 1995 from the Hickory Log area of Cherokee County.

 *Copies of this two-hour DVD are available for purchase in the museum gift shop.

 The film is hosted by well-known Cherokee actor Wes Studi and narrated by James Earl Jones.
 Other celebrity voices include actors James Garner and John Buttram, singer Crystal Gayle, former Virginia Governor Douglas Wilder and a host of historical experts from major universities.

 A small area in the Hall of the Ancients is designed for young children.
 Children's books about Native Americans and pioneers are available for young readers, or parents can sit in a rocker and read stories to preschool children.

 Using hand puppets, children can act out stories about animals that inhabited this area long ago.
 They can also touch gourds, deer antlers and other items used by Native Americans.
-The children enjoy touching actual skins of animals that live in Georgia including deer, racoon, beaver and skunk skins.
+The children enjoy touching actual skins of animals that live in Georgia including deer, racoon, beaver, rabbit and skunk skins.